Entanglement Structure and Information Protection in Noisy Hybrid Quantum Circuits

 Although the scalings of entanglement for temporally uncorrelated and correlated quantum noises are the same, the timescales of information protection are different.
 The dominant spin configuration for $F^{(n,k)}_{R}$ is where all the spins are $\mathbb{I}$ except the spin $R$ fixed to $\mathbb{C}$, therefore, $S_{R}$ is constant with contribution from the bubble created by $R_{\mathbb{C}}$.
 For the temporally correlated quantum noises, the dominant spin configurations for $F^{(n,k)}_{AB}$ and $F^{(n,k)}_{AB \cup R}$ change when the spin $R$ crosses the domain wall~\cite{Note1}.
 Therefore, the timescale is given by the average height of the domain wall which is $q^{-1}$ and $q^{-2/3}$ without and with monitored measurements.

 On the contrary, for the temporally uncorrelated quantum noises, $R$ can act similarly to quantum noise and change the spins inside its light cone from $\mathbb{C}$ to $\mathbb{I}$ as shown in Fig. \ref{fig:fig2main} (c) and (d).
 Therefore, the domain wall configuration has been modified and the timescale of information protection does not correspond to the height of the domain wall.
 A detailed analysis based on the statistical model is given in SM~\cite{Note1}.
 This information protection process can also be understood as a Hayden-Preskill protocol~\cite{PatrickHayden_2007} as shown in Fig. \ref{fig:fig1main} (c).
 The steady state can be regarded as a black hole formed long ago that is maximally entangled with the environment, which is under the control of Bob.
 To destroy her recorded one-qudit information, which is maximally entangled with a reference qudit of Charlie, Alice throws it into the black hole.
 The quantum noise channels can be regarded as Hawking radiation to the environment.
 The Hayden-Preskill protocol tells us that the environment, i.e., Bob, only needs slightly more than one qudit from the Hawking radiation to decode Alice's information.
 Therefore, the timescale of information protection corresponds to the time required for a quantum noise with probability $q$ to appear in the light cone of the encoded information with area $O(t^{2})$, and hence the timescale is $q^{-1/2}$~\cite{Note1}.
 The presence of measurements will not alter the qualitative arguments above.
 Therefore, the timescales of information protection for temporally correlated and uncorrelated quantum noises in MIPT are $q^{-2/3}$ and $q^{-1/2}$, respectively.
-We can also apply statistical model understanding and numerical simulation to the noiseless case, where the information can be protected forever in hybrid circuits with the presence of projective measurements~\cite{Note1}.
+We can also apply statistical model understanding to the noiseless case, where the information can be protected by the subsystem of monitored circuits ($p_{m}<p_{m}^{c}$) forever or with timescale $L_{\rm{sub}}^{2/3}$ for $L_{\rm{sub}} > L/2$ or $L_{\rm{sub}} < L/2$ respectively~\cite{Note1}.